 - Work cooperatively with superiors, subordinates, engineers, consultants, contractors, other City departments, outside agencies and the public.

 - Work safely without presenting a direct threat to self or others.

 - Travel across rough, uneven, or rocky surfaces at a treatment plant or facility.

 - Enter data or information into a terminal, PC, or other keyboard device.

 - Comply with the Confined Space Entry procedure as approved by the Occupational Safety and Health Administration.

-- Possession of the appropriate Grade IV State of Arizona Department of Environmental Quality certification is required for positions responsible for water/wastewater treatment facilities at time of application and an ADEQ grade IV by the end of the probationary period.
+- Possession of the appropriate Grade III State of Arizona Department of Environmental Quality (ADEQ) certification is required for positions responsible for water/wastewater treatment facilities at time of application and an ADEQ grade IV by the end of the probationary period.

 - Some positions require the use of personal or City vehicles on City business.
 Individuals must be physically capable of operating the vehicles safely, possess a valid driver's license and have an acceptable driving record.
 Use of a personal vehicle for City business will be prohibited if the employee is not authorized to drive a City vehicle or if the employee does not have personal insurance coverage.